 As reported by the Centers for Disease Control (CDC), the United States is in the midst of an opioid addiction and overdose epidemic with every American state, county, socio-economic and ethnic group impacted.

 Drug overdose is the leading cause of accidental death in the United States.
 In fact, overdose is the leading cause of death for Americans under 50.
-In 2017, more than 70,200 Americans died from a drug overdose.
-This represents a 10% increase over the prior year.
+In 2020, nearly 92,000 Americans died from a drug overdose.
+This represents a 31% increase over the prior year.
+Opioids account for 75% of all overdose deaths.
 This is more deaths than from car crashes or guns, both homicides and suicides.

 A brief history of opiates/opioids

 You may have heard the term Opiate and Opioid.
 Is there a difference?
 Opiates are drugs derived from opium of the poppy plant.
 At one time “opioids” referred to synthetic opiates only (drugs created to emulate opium, however different chemically).
 Now the term Opioid is used for the entire family of opiates including natural, semi-synthetic and fully-synthetic.

 Opioids have legitimate medical use; however they also have a high potential for addiction, misuse and overdose.

 Sources: SAMSHA 2016 National Survey on Drug Use and Health and the World Drug Report 2017